lfost42/grafana-notes/k8s/cka/itkiddie.md

 `k apply -f http.yaml`

 Check
-`k describe gateway,httproute -n web-app`
+`k -n web-app describe gateway,httproute`

 Check all fields match as expected.
 In the exam you may be given a curl to run to check this.